Skip to main content

 );

-While still unreadable we can at least identify different parts of the code.
+While it’s still pretty unreadable, now we can at least identify different parts of the code.

 Remove Assignment Expression